 - February 2018.
 Why Does the Cosmos Exist?

 Why is there anything at all?
 This is the riddle of existence.
-Its answer has traditionally been sought through religion and myth.
-In this lecture, modern physics will be considered in order to see if it might enlighten us about why anything exists or whether the answer to the riddle of existence can only be found from metaphysics or religion.
+In this lecture, modern physics was considered in order to see if it might enlighten us about why anything exists or whether the answer to the riddle of existence can only be found from metaphysics or religion.

 - September 2017.
 How Old is the Sphinx?
 What the Evidence Reveals.